kushkusholo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Write a script that displays all users and their home directories, sorted by users.
+Create a script that takes a list of words as input and prints only words that appear exactly once